SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 ### BIOM format standarization

 * Retrieve a (human readable) OTU table in tsv format - `FROGS BIOM to TSV`
-  - Download the tsv file for potential subsequent filtering.
+  - Download the tsv file for potential subsequent filtering OR filter directly with Galaxy using `Filter tool`.
+Clean lines containing 'Chloroplast' and 'Mitochondria' for example.

+* Retrieve a biom file - `FROGS TSV to BIOM `
+  - Use filter file (abondance.tsv and not multi-tsv) and reconvert it in BIOM file.

-* Retrieve a standardize biom file - `FROGS TSV std BIOM `
+* Retrieve a standardize biom file - `FROGS BIOM to std BIOM `

-* convert taxonomic assignment table to biom

-* build a tree with pynast `FROGS Tree`
+  - You have now a standard BIOM file to phyloseq analysis.

+###  Build a Tree

 * build a tree with mafft `FROGS Tree`